• Skip to primary navigation

 2. Add in onion, bell pepper, and garlic and cook until beginning to soften, about 5 minutes.

-3. Add in chili powder, paprika, salt, cumin, oregano, garlic powder, tomato paste, and brown sugar and cook until the spices become fragrant, about 1 minute.
+4. Stir in the tomato paste, chili powder, brown sugar, paprika, salt, cumin, oregano, and garlic powder and cook until the spices become fragrant, about 1 minute.

-4. Add in the tomatoes, kidney beans, stock, and corn and bring to a boil.
-Once boiling, reduce heat slightly and simmer for 15 minutes, or until the chili has slightly thickened.
+5. Stir in the stock, tomatoes, beans, and corn and bring to a boil.
+Once boiling, reduce heat slightly and simmer for 15 minutes, or until the chili has thickened slightly.
+Add additional stock as needed for desired consistency.

-5. Add lime juice to the chili, taste and adjust seasoning, adding in more salt, sugar or lime juice as needed to balance out the dish.
+6. Add the lime juice to the chili.
+Taste and adjust seasoning, adding in more salt, sugar, or lime juice as needed to balance out the dish.

 Did you make this recipe?